-- (a) Any communications from PAC, PAFA or JO in regard to the Appeal shall be directed to the PAP's Company Secretary (and cc'd to the PA Representative) - (b) The PAC will respond in writing to the appellant within 10 Business Days[two weeks] of making their decision with the reasons for its decision. - (c) Where the appellant remains of the view that their appeal remains valid they will have a second appeal opportunity that will be heard by the UNCCWhere, following the decision of the Performance Assurance Committee in respect of an appeal, the Appellant Party considers that the grounds of appeal in paragraph continue to be met the Appellant Party may, within five (5) Business Days after the publication of the Performance Assurance Committee's appeal decision, appeal to the UNC Committee , by notice given to the PAC Secretary setting out the basis on which it considers the grounds of appeal are met. - (d) The UNCC will advise PAC of its observations and/or recommendations for PAC consideration. - (e) PAC will then either amend or uphold its original decision, justifying any departure from UNCC's view and notifying the PAP within 15 Business Days.
+- i.
+Any communications from PAC, PAFA or JO in regard to the Appeal shall be directed to the PAP's Company Secretary (and cc'd to the PA Representative) - ii.
+The PAC will respond in writing to the appellant within 10 Business Days of making their decision with the reasons for its decision. - iii.
+Where, following the decision of the Performance Assurance Committee in respect of an appeal, the Appellant Party considers that the grounds of appeal in paragraph continue to be met the Appellant Party may, within five (5) Business Days after the publication of the Performance Assurance Committee's appeal decision, appeal to the UNC Committee, by notice given to the PAC Secretary setting out the basis on which it considers the grounds of appeal are met. - The UNCC will advise PAC of its observations and/or recommendations for PAC consideration. - v.
+PAC will then either amend or uphold its original decision, justifying any departure from UNCC's view and notifying the PAP within 15 Business Days.
 UNCC cannot however overturn or amend PAC's decision.

-Although UNCC cannot override a PAC decision, tThis process creates 'administrative tension' which incentivises PAC to ensure that its determinations are robust, proportionate and fair, in order to avoid UNCC casting an alternative view of the appeal.
+Although UNCC cannot override a PAC decision, this process creates 'administrative tension' which incentivises PAC to ensure that its determinations are robust, proportionate and fair, in order to avoid UNCC casting an alternative view of the appeal.